DRIVER-EU/test-bed-time-service/README.md

 ## Running

 * Run `npm run start-tno-testbed` to run a time service for the driver-testbed.eu
+* Run `npm run start-local` to run a time service for a localhost testbed.
 * OR Run `npm run start -- -k <kafka broker host:port> -s <schema registry host:port>

 ## Usage